Mega-Gorilla/USE-IT/README.md

   <img alt="Shows a black Browser Use Logo in light color mode and a white one in dark color mode." src="./static/browser-use.png"  width="full">
 </picture>

-<h1 align="center">Enable AI to control your browser</h1>
+<h1 align="center">USE IT — Enable AI to control your browser</h1>

-> **Note:** This is a fork of the original [browser-use/browser-use](https://github.com/browser-use/browser-use) repository.
-The fork keeps the core functionality while providing a simplified setup (local Chromium bootstrap, minimal documentation) tailored for our environment.
+> **Note:** This repository is maintained as **USE IT**, a renamed fork of the original [browser-use/browser-use](https://github.com/browser-use/browser-use).
+Our fork lives at [Mega-Gorilla/USE-IT](https://github.com/Mega-Gorilla/USE-IT).
+We keep core functionality while providing a simplified setup (local Chromium bootstrap, minimal documentation) tailored for our environment and avoid naming conflicts with the upstream project.

 English | [日本語](#日本語-japanese)